It is nearly impossible for businesses to flourish without an active social media strategy today.

 Did you know that over 65% of the global eligible population are hooked onto social media every single day?
 And each of them spends more than 28% of their time daily on media sharing, messaging and blogging platforms, review networks, and discussion forums.
 Engaging this 3.96 billion social media buffs with quality-driven, authentic content is significant for businesses to increase brand reach, generate higher leads and sales, and succeed in digital marketing initiatives.

 ‘The future is private,’ Mark Zuckerberg announced while integrating Facebook Messenger, Instagram, and WhatsApp in 2019.
-Providing people with personalized and intimate experiences is the key to successful social media efforts.
+Providing people with personalized and intimate experiences with a social media discipline is the key to successful campaigns.

 But, are you new to Social Media Marketing?

 Don’t be overwhelmed by social media terms, definitions, jargon, and concepts.
 We will help you decode social lingo.
 Read this article before going ahead with social media campaigns.

 What is Social Media Marketing?

 Leveraging social media channels to connect with customers, build brand awareness, increase sales, and drive website traffic is called social media marketing.
 The process comprises of publishing engaging content and advertisements on your social media accounts, engaging your followers and community, listening to their responses and sentiments, and analyzing your campaign effectiveness.
 Yes, that is the cycle!

 Why is Social Media Marketing essential to businesses?

 Incorporating social media campaigns in your digital marketing strategy is the best cost-effective roadmap to achieve the marketing goals listed below.

 - Add credibility, value and trust factor to the brand